Why Christopher Nolan Insisted On Making 'Interstellar' Available On Old School Film

-Christopher Nolan’s “Interstellar” is in theatres Friday, Nov.
-7, and when it comes out, you’ll be able to see it in six different formats including 35mm.
+Christopher Nolan’s “Interstellar” is fast approaching, and full details of the film’s release strategy have finally been revealed.

-Despite the fact the format is almost dead, Nolan, along with directors like Quentin Tarantino, Paul Thomas Anderson, J.J.
+Despite the fact that 35mm is almost dead, Nolan, along with directors like Quentin Tarantino, Paul Thomas Anderson, J.J.
 Abrams, and a few others, vow to keep the format alive by continuing to shoot on film the old-fashioned way.

-Nolan’s campaign to save the ailing format picked up steam when Paramount announced last month theatres equipped with 35mm and 70mm projectors will get the film two days early.
+Nolan’s campaign to save the ailing format picked up steam when Paramount announced Wednesday that theatres equipped with 35mm and 70mm projectors will get the film two days early.

 “We are taking a moment to acknowledge the huge heritage of film … filmmakers like Chris and J.J. want to make sure that film is a part of the business going forward,” Paramount Vice Chairman Rob Moore told The Hollywood Reporter.